At its most basic definition, hospitality is “the friendly and generous reception and entertainment of guests, visitors or strangers.”

 At a time when the customer voice is the new currency and reviews matter more than ever, I would expect that more companies (not just hospitality brands) would recognize the value of great customer experiences.

-Simply put, experience has to be the differentiator, especially among boutique and lifestyle brands where factors like design have become commoditized, said Niki Leondakis, CEO of hotels and resorts for Two Roads Hospitality, during an interview with Renie Cavallari, CEO of Aspire Marketing (watch here starting at 17:29).
+Simply put, experience has to be the differentiator, especially among boutique and lifestyle brands where factors like design have become commoditized, said Niki Leondakis, CEO of hotels and resorts for Two Roads Hospitality, during an interview with Renie Cavallari, CEO of Aspire Marketing.
 “You have to have programming and experiences that are memorable, differentiated and lasting, beyond the check-out.
 I also think that, in our segment, we’ve come full-circle back to…the art of hospitality.
 It behooves us…to really concentrate on the guest experience and the customer service.”

 Experiences that are memorable, differentiated and lasting.
 We need to concentrate on guest experience and customer service.